Thesis writing will vary from discipline to discipline, and talking with your supervisors is the best way to plan and structure your thesis.

 Check the Bond HDR Handbook (pdf available below) for detailed information on:

-The HDR Community site in iLearn contains a copy of the HDR Handbook along with a number of helpful guides and resources.
+The HDR Community site in iLearn contains a copy of the HDR Handbook and several helpful guides and resources.

-Go to > iLearn > HDR Student Community > HDR Handbook and Award Regulations.
+Go to > iLearn > HDR Student Community > HDR Handbook and Policies

 A thesis may include one or a series of papers that have been prepared, submitted, or accepted for publication in a book or journal.